Is SaaS or On-Premise Software a Better Fit for Your Print Shop?

-- If you are 95 to 100% satisfied with your current system and your business is able to smoothly move forward and grow with your current management system, then there are better topics for you to focus on that this on.
+If you are 95 to 100% satisfied with your current system and your business is able to smoothly move forward and grow with your current management system, then there are better topics for you to focus on.
 However, if you are less than satisfied and your current system is baffling you and halting your progress, management needs and productivity, then keep reading.

-- If you are not completely satisfied and your On-Premise System can not keep up with your current needs, then consider seeking an SaaS.
+If you are not completely satisfied and your On-Premise System can not keep up with your current needs, then consider seeking a SaaS.

 If you are opening a new shop:

-- Since starting a new shop requires a large amount of funding to begin with, using a SaaS is budget friendly.
-SaaS is subscription based whereas On-Premise Software often requires a license.
+Since starting a new shop requires a large amount of funding to begin with, using a SaaS is budget-friendly.
+SaaS is subscription-based whereas On-Premise Software often requires a license.
 This license to own the rights to On-Premise Software is quite costly.
-Though, SaaS start with a small fee depending on how many users and the size of your operation.
+Though, SaaS starts with a small fee depending on how many users and the size of your operation.

-- With SaaS, you can have different staff members using the system from different devices at once and have your information update automatically everywhere.
-This make collaboration easier.
+With SaaS, you can have different staff members using the system from different devices at once and have your information update automatically everywhere.
+This makes collaboration easier.
 On-Site Premise solutions usually need updating and are limited to certain devices.